Soil & Water Resources Management for Combating Desertification in Drylands under Climate Change

 WEFE Nexus

-Environmental Monitoring and Assessment in Drylands
+4-EMA: Environmental Monitoring and Assessment in Drylands

 Focusing on geospatial technologies, remote sensing, modeling tools, and field-based monitoring methods to assess land degradation and water scarcity.